 - Degrees Awarded: (AY 2014-15): 2,066 bachelor's degrees; 713 master's degrees.

 - Notable Faculty: Seven Distinguished Professors, including Billy Collins, Poet Laureate of the United States (2001-2003) and New York State Poet Laureate (2004-2006), and composer John Corigliano, winner of both the Academy Award (2000) and the Pulitzer Prize for Music (2001).

-- Alumni: Over 62,000 in law, medicine, teaching, business, the arts, social services, and healthcare.
-Almost half live in the Bronx or elsewhere in New York City.
+- Alumni: Over 70,000 in business, healthcare, social services, law, medicine, teaching, and the arts.
+More than half live in the Bronx and other New York City boroughs or elsewhere in New York State.

-- Research: For FY 2012, Lehman was awarded $15 million from Federal and State agencies as well as private sources to support scholarly research and to provide special services to local K-12 schools, community organizations, and residents of the Bronx and the metropolitan area.
+- Research: For FY 2015, Lehman College was awarded $13.4 million from Federal, State, City, and private sources in support of faculty and student-led scholarly research that impacts local K-12 school districts, community organizations, small businesses, and healthcare networks in the Bronx and the international community at large.